rajeshvkothari/oom/README.md

 - **Steps to Building Images and started docker containers:**

-	Login into the demo_server and Perform the belew steps:
+	Login into the demo_server and Perform the steps as follows:

   - clone puccini:
     ```sh